livepeer/docs/docs/broadcasters/index.md

 ---
-title: About Video Developers
+title: About Video Development
 sidebar_position: 1
 ---

-This section of the documentation is for developers who want to integrate the public network's live video transcoding service into an application or video workflow.
+This section of the documentation is for developers who want to integrate the Livepeer Network's live video transcoding service into an application or video workflow.
 There are many
 [use cases](/video-developers/core-concepts/use-cases) for Livepeer and the community is excited to see what you build.
 If you get stuck introduce yourself